 ANZPRA Online Satellite 2020 - Thursday 22nd October

-We are excited to announce that we will be holding the ANZPRA satellite meeting on Thursday the 22nd October from 1-4pm NZT / 11am-2pm AEST / 9am-12pm AWST.
+We are excited to announce that we will be holding the ANZPRA satellite meeting on Thursday the 22nd October from 2-5pm NZT (error in graphic below) / 11am-2pm AEST / 9am-12pm AWST.
 The original full day in person satellite has been rejigged to shorten up the programme, and focus on presentations from ECRs who are more heavily impacted by lack of exposure in a global pandemic.

 The satellite will be held via zoom, and it is FREE to register.
-Please email firstname.lastname@example.org with 'ANZPRA satellite registration' in the subject line and your name and institutional details to be added to the registration list, and a zoom link and further details will be emailed closer to the time.
+Please email email@example.com with 'ANZPRA satellite registration' in the subject line and your name and institutional details to be added to the registration list, and a zoom link and further meeting details will be emailed to registrants.

 A full programme is available here.